 It is prohibited to photograph military installations, government buildings, monuments and uniformed officials.
 Local authorities may apply other restrictions or fees to photography in public areas.

 Restrictions apply to certain religious activities, including preaching, distributing literature and associating with unregistered religious groups.
-Under Belorussian law all religious groups and organisations must register with Belorussian authorities.
+Under Belarusian law all religious groups and organisations must register with Belarusian authorities.
 If you are engaged in unsanctioned worship, you could be arrested, fined, and detained.

 Same-sex relationships are legal in Belarus, but are not widely accepted by society.
-Information for lesbian, gay, bisexual, trans and intersex travellers can be found on our LGBTI page .
+See our LGBTI page .

 Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation, child pornography, and child sex tourism, apply to Australians overseas.
 Australians who commit these offences while overseas may be prosecuted in Australia.